 If you listen to what’s (probably) the most famous guitar riff ever, the intro riff to Smoke on the Water by Deep Purple, you’ll notice that the same riff is repeated over and over again, not only for the intro but in other parts of the song, serving as an interlude.

 The role of the guitar riff though can go beyond being repeated over and over again exactly the same way.

 You can take an idea, and repeat the same thing in different forms and variations.

-This is something our ear really loves to hear – repetition is great because our ear wants to hear something it can relate too.
+This is something our ear really loves to hear – repetition is great because our ear wants to hear something it can relate to.
 At the same time, it can get boring hearing the same thing over and over again.
-Thus, changing some notes, the rhythm, the phrasing and the dynamics of the main idea can please the ear in both ways.
+Thus, changing some notes, the rhythm, the phrasing, and the dynamics of the main idea can please the ear in both ways.